From time to time, your cat may require a surgical procedure. Usually the first time a cat undergoes surgery is during spay or neutering as a kitten.

 Rest is essential for the recovery of your cat.
 Don’t let him outside, at least until his stitches are out, keep him quiet and in a confined area while he recovers.

 If your cat is pulling at stitches he may need to wear an Elizabethan collar which will restrict movement and prevent him biting at the stitches.
+An alternative to the Elizabethan collar is a baby onsie, there are also commercial alternatives.

 Surgery side effects:

 No surgery is without risk, and the pet owner and veterinarian must weigh up the risks of surgery vs the risks of not treating the condition.
-Some common side effects include:
+Some side effects include:

 Sometimes a cat will not pull through from surgery.
-This is incredibly hard to bear, fortunately it is quite rare.
+This is incredibly hard to bear, fortunately, it is quite rare.